 12. Avoid unsolicited offers.

 13. Read How to Really Make Money Online & Never Get Scammed.

 Pyramid schemes and their cousin Ponzi are here to stay.
 And the internet will continue to give them an extraordinary advantage for scamming you.
 The first sign of a pyramid scheme is their attempt to sell you the dream.

 It’s exciting to believe you will soon be rich.
 However, it’s doubtful it will happen with some one-off program.
 In fact, if you chase after so-called opportunities the odds are you will lose money.

 However, you can make money online.
 With consistent effort, you make a lot of money.

 With the right training and support, you can learn to use the internet to your advantage and to achieve financial freedom, but you won’t do it chasing the dream of some pyramid scheme.
-To learn about a community of online entrepreneurs who will help you build a successful online business, Click Here.
+To enroll in a free basic course about how to really make money online, Click Here.

 If you found this article useful, please leave a comment below.
 Thank you!